vincentl/linea/Readme.md

 [opentopography.org](https://opentopography.org).
 The API key may be stored directly in the configuration file for convenience, but API keys should not be shared.
 If the value does not look like an API key, `linea` assumes it is the name of environment variable that contains the API key.
   * ___demtype___: names the OpenTopography dataset to query.
 See the [developers](https://opentopography.org/developers) documentation for more details.
   * ___projection___: mapping the spherical earth to a flat surface is called projection and there are many options for projection.
 See [epsq.io](https://epsg.io) for a list of projections and what areas of the global each projection is best suited.
+  * ___downsample___: optional integer value that reduces the number of elevation samples.
+Useful for large geographic areas or to create smoother contours.
 * ___model___: parameters that determine the size of the final model
   * ___layer___: the layer parameters govern the vertical dimension of the model
     * ___thickness___: specify the thickness of the model material with units